MrOsman12345/WHSTechNotes/journal.md

 | Hexagon  |   Browm    |    6   |
 | Triangle |   Purple    |    4   |
 | Octagon  |    Red   |  3     |
+# February 18, 2025
+The most interesting thing that I learned was that my phone ran out of storage.
+The reason it ran out of storage was because a game I had was about  17.7 GB.
+And my phone only had about 22 GB.
+So, I can buy more storage or a new phone(which I want).